daveasam141/EKS/7_App_Deployment/backup/kasten/README.md

 ### To view the policy to make sure that it has all the permissions your pods need
 aws iam get-policy-version --policy-arn $policy_arn --version-id v1

-### confirm that the kubernetes service account is annotated with the role
+### confirm that the kubernetes service account is annotated with the role (change the service account name and namespace to yours)
 kubectl describe serviceaccount kasten-sa -n kasten

 ### Install kasten with helm chart